0.02

 RailsPulse::CleanupJob.perform_later

 Rails Pulse supports storing performance monitoring data in a separate database.
-This is particularly useful for:
+By default, Rails Pulse stores data in your main application database alongside your existing tables.

 • Isolating monitoring data from your main application database